 - R&D investment

-While the ASC standards will be difficult to achieve, we hope that through collaboration, and the commitment to sharing best-practices, we can use the standard as our reference point in making measurable and significant progress.
+While 100% ASC certification will be difficult to achieve, we hope that through collaboration, and the commitment to sharing best practices, we can use the standard as our reference point in making measurable and significant progress.
 We hope that by sharing such extensive data in this way, we can involve our stakeholders in our journey towards a more sustainable future for salmon farming.